-The New Zealand Medical Association has released a policy briefing—Tackling Obesity—that recommends a suite of measures to be considered as part of an approach to tackling New Zealand’s obesity epidemic.
+The New Zealand Medical Association's policy briefing—Tackling Obesity—recommends a suite of measures to be considered as part of an approach to tackling New Zealand’s obesity epidemic.

-NZMA Chair Dr Mark Peterson says obesity and its related complications are potentially the greatest public health threat we face over the next decade.
+Then NZMA Chair Dr Mark Peterson said obesity and its related complications were potentially the greatest public health threat we faced over the next decade.

 “Central to these measures will be countering the obesogenic environment and improving health literacy.
 We believe that government is in the best position to implement an integrated response to the obesity epidemic via a combination of legislative, regulatory and policy levers."